 EJ was the only Asian athlete who entered.

 **More write-ups on other Ostrava Golden Spike Events Coming Soon; stay tuned

 Ernest Obiena first Filipino Athlete to Join Diamond League -Result

 May 20, 2018

 Unfortunately, Ernest Obiena could not clear the starting 5.36m height at the Diamond League, with 3 attempts.

 Wishing him better luck for his next outing.
-4.90m to 5.36m is quite a big leap in a short period of time.
+4.90m to 5.36m is quite a giant leap in a short period of time.

 Southeast Asian Pole Vault Record Holder Ernest John Obiena will join the world elite with the creme dela creme of world-class Pole Vaulters.